-In the era of machine learning and RPA solutions, the fact that the old IT outsourcing model is obsolete is no big news.
-This legacy, long-established model used to offer tangible benefits based on territorial price arbitrage.
-Although we believe predictions of the downfall of an entire ITO industry are far from realistic, it’s evident that the sector is adjusting to new demands and undergoing a major shift towards new operation models.
+In the era of machine learning and RPA solutions, the fact that traditional IT outsourcing models are obsolete is no big news.
+This legacy, the long-established model used to offer tangible benefits based primarily on territorial price arbitrage.
+Although we believe predictions of the downfall of an entire ITO industry are far from reality, it’s evident that the sector is adjusting to new demands and undergoing a major shift towards new operating models.
 The smartest and fastest outsourcing companies are increasingly embracing the cloud, DevOps, machine learning and AI in a bid to meet new tech standards.

 Businesses, on the other hand, are now approaching the choice of third-party contractors from a strategic perspective; there’s a growing understanding that successfully forged partnerships can propel them ahead of competitors.